 The liver is one of the body’s major detoxification organs.
 The liver’s main job is to help get toxins out of your dog’s body.
 So it’s really important to keep the liver running efficiently to avoid liver disease in your dog.

 And that means your liver might need some help detoxing itself.
-Here are some things that help cleanse your dog’s liver.
+Here are some dog detox supplements that help cleanse your dog’s liver.

 Detox The Liver With Sulforaphane